OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 [Back to top](#table-of-contents)

-## 5. Visualizing the CI Process in Gitlab
+## 5. Visualizing the CI Process in GitLab

 In this section, we will visually explain the Continuous Integration (CI) process in GitLab and how it works for your PHP project.